dnacpil/dnacpil/README.md

+# Hi👋 I’m Dysie

-- 👋 Hi, I’m Dysie (pronouced as Daisy, I know, it's an odd spelling :grin:)
+- pronouced as Daisy, I know, it's an odd spelling :grin:

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I work as a QA and completing a Higher Diploma in Science in Computing at DBS

+## What I have worked with 👩🏻‍💻
+- HTML
+- CSS
+- JavaScript
+- C#
+- Python
+- Markdown
+- SQL

 <!---
 dnacpil/dnacpil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.